loschtreality/Cine-Reel/README.md

 **Day 1**: Create D3.js environment and learn to place objects on the SVG object.

-**Day 2**: Learn transitional manipulation in D3 and implement it to create wheel rotation.
-Add user controls for interactivity
+**Day 2**: Learn transitional manipulation in D3 and implement it to create wheel rotation

+**Day 3**: Add user controls for interactivity and default color scheme.
+Setup configuration for accepting multiple themes.

-**Day 3**: Add color schemes for user to interact with.
+**Day 4**: Add color schemes for user to interact with.
 Add additional styling for a professional look

 ## Bonus Features